hipe/tmx/lib/skylab/information-tactics/doc/issues/003-approaching-a-pattern-language-for-semantic-structures.md

-for the `categorization exponent arity` of a category. `binary` describes a commonly occuring and interesting count for the *number of exponents* of a category. we would not use such confusing names were it not for their conciseness and the utility of what they represent.
+for the `categorization exponent arity` of a category. `binary` describes a commonly occuring and interesting count for the *number of exponents* of a category. we would not use such confusing names were it not for their conciseness, their frequency of occuring in models we tend to make, and the utility of what they represent.

 when we get confused, it helps to remember that there are different counts that we can derive for a `category`: one is the count of its exponents,